 And then…it all ended.
 A tired world retreated as man’s true story swept like fire over the earth.
 In 380 A.D. an imperial decree established the faith preached by the Apostle Peter to the Romans as the religion of the empire.
 Grass grew high in the Roman Forum.
 Weeds pushed through the cracked marble slabs of the ancient temples.
 Cows grazed where senators in white togas once offered incense to the god of this or the god of that.
-No one cared anymore.
+The priests walked away.
 Pagan altars crumbled.
-The priests left for good.
-The vestal virgins walked away and found husbands.
-Marble was removed from the walls of the abandoned temples and reused in Christian Basilicas, where candles burned before a new God-man hanging on a cross.
-The Father’s hands were molding and forming and shaping a new Christian culture—our culture.
+The vestal virgins found husbands.
+No one cared.
+Gorgeous marble was removed from abandoned temples and reused to clad Christian Basilicas in glory.
+Candles now burned before a new God-man hanging on a cross.
+Slowly, imperceptibly, God the Father’s hands were molding and forming and shaping a new Christian culture—our culture.

 Christmas is the night the future began.
 When we hear now that a cow jumped over the moon, that a nocturnal fairy trades coins for teeth, or that a pot of gold sits at the end of the rainbow, we chuckle and slap our knee.
 The river of mythology had always run parallel to the river of philosophy.
 But in Christ these channels merge.
 In the Christian land, the river of truth flows into the river of the imagination.
 Ancient myths did not precisely disappear but were purified and fused with the new Christian reality.
 Magic and meaning formed into one beautiful, sacramental, compelling, intellectually satisfying force.
 Yet the Christian God became a man, not a book.
-And He did not come just to end mythology, but in order to die.
-God came so close to us that we killed him.
+And He did not come just to end mythology but in order to die.
+God came so close to us that we killed Him.
 God became man, paradoxically, so that He could cease to be God and taste death.
 Without this sacrifice, without this being-for-death, we would be unable to interpret nature, suffering, love, death, or war.

 We did nothing to merit such a generous, self-emptying God.
 There is nothing here but grace.
 At Christmas, then, we commemorate not our search for God but God’s search for us.
 His searching and finding were His first mission.
 It is our duty to respond to this mission.
 God’s search for us does not cease as December rolls over into January.
 Christ’s voice never quiets and His steps never pause.
 Every day of every year He is walking at our side, waiting for our response: “Yes” or “No.” And with that “Yes” or “No,” our eternity hangs in the balance.
 A small God is an attractive God.
 Christmas is the day of days for this reason—it is easy to believe in God today.
 Christmas makes it simple to say “Yes” to God’s plan for our lives.
 Yet that baby, like all babies, grows up.
 And as He grows, He will become more demanding and more specific in His expectations of us.
 And our responses to Him will become nuanced and more complex.
 He will be a bit harder to love and much more challenging to serve.
 Christ will not judge us from a crib at the end of time.
 When His eyes sparkle like diamonds and His voice crashes like thunder at the Last Judgment, He will be the towering Christ.
 So while we fall in love with the Babe in the manger, we must mature with Him as the years pass.

 There’s a thousand ways to begin a story: “So, there I was”; “In a land far, far away”; “Once upon a time.”
 The Christian story starts, “This is how the birth of Jesus Christ came about…” This wondrous beginning leads to a tragic middle and a rousing end.
 It is the story of Jesus Christ, Emmanuel, God with us.
 He is born of Mary but is, more deeply, from the Father.
 The Christ Child is the wordless Word who begins His daring mission in all humility.
 He beckons us closer to the crib for a moment, but many stay at His side their entire lives.
 We stay because we have real questions that demand real answers that can be found nowhere else except in the Church.
 While all other stories fade, the Christ story becomes more and more true as we mature.
 This story alone gives meaning to death, purpose to suffering, cause for joy, and consolation to the broken.
 This story alone rises above any one culture, city, language, or nation.
 Its plot is everyone’s drama, its heartbreak everyone’s sorrow, and its victory everyone’s prize.
 This is the story of Jesus Christ, and this story begins today.